Stephanie Apollon – Research Associate

 Jessica Garcia – Climate Finance Policy Analyst

-Elyse Hicks is the Consumer Policy Analyst at AFREF, where she works on consumer protection issues including student debt, predatory lending and credit reporting.
+Elyse Hicks is the Consumer Policy Counsel at AFREF, where she works on consumer protection issues including student debt, predatory lending and credit reporting.
 Prior to joining AFR, Elyse worked as the Staff Attorney focused on consumer protection issues in the insurance industry for United Policyholders, a national nonprofit based in San Francisco, CA. Before that she worked as a Research Attorney for Bloomberg LP, where she helped other attorneys, CPAs, and lobbyists to examine finance and lending issues.

 Emily Hirtle – Policy Associate

 Emily Hirtle joined AFR/AFREF as a Policy Associate.
 In her role, she assists the policy team, and provides general programmatic support.
 Emily graduated from Amherst College in May of 2020, where she double majored in Sociology and Sexuality, Women’s and Gender Studies, with a certificate in Reproductive Health, Rights and Justice.
 She wrote an honors thesis on the history of the abortion right in the United States through a lens of intersectional economic and racial justice, and hopes to pursue law school to continue to do work for equitable reform.

 Monica Kamen – Development Manager